PoshCode/Pansies/README.md

 *Text* is a text class which contains BackgroundColor and ForegroundColor properties and a `ToString()` implementation based on VT escape sequences.
 It also supports HTML named enties like the `&hearts;` example above.

-There are also *Palette* classes which support the XTerm 256 color palette and the default ConsoleColor 16 color palette, with the ability to find the closest match to any RgbColor.
+There are also *Palette* classes which support the XTerm 256 color palette and the default ConsoleColor 16 color palette (which currently supports loading the actual palette of the console in Windows, but may _therefore_ break off of Windows), with the ability to find the closest match to any RgbColor.

+You can play with setting `[PoshCode.Pansies.RgbColor]::ColorMode` to change how the colors are down-sampled.

 ### Pansies also provides two commands: